JyjyStudio/sportsee/front/README.md

+# Getting Started with Create React App

-## Sportsee is an application for monitoring your physical activity.
+Sportsee is an application for monitoring your physical activity.
 Project 12 of the OpenClassrooms "Développeur d'application - JavaScript React" course.
-For this project I'm using React, D3.js and Recharts.
+For this project I'm using React, D3.js and Recharts and is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts